Extremal Numbers of Hypergraph Suspensions of Even Cycles: Lower bounds on

 The github repository \url{https://github.com/Potla1995/hypergraphSuspension/} contains further details on how to reproduce these results. \end{proof}

-\begin{rmk} Computer calculations for small values of $q$ suggest that $D'(k,q)$ and $D(k,q)$ are isomorphic for $7\le k\le 10$.
+\begin{rmk} Computer calculations for small values of $q$ suggest that $\D'(k,q)$ and $\D(k,q)$ are isomorphic for $7\le k\le 10$.
 However, the proof method used for $k\le 6$ does not extend to this range. \end{rmk}

-Note that proving that $D'(k,q)$ has high girth is synonymous to proving lower bounds on $\ex(n,\widetilde C_{2k})$ by the machinery we've built so far in this section, and we believe there is enough evidence, computational, and otherwise, to make the following conjecture, analogous to $D(k,q)$. \begin{conj} $D'(k,q)$ has girth at least $k+4$ if $k$ is even, and $k+5$ if $k$ is odd. \end{conj}
+Note that proving that $\D'(k,q)$ has high girth is synonymous to proving lower bounds on $\ex(n,\widetilde C_{2k})$ by the machinery we've built so far in this section.
+There is computational evidence for up to $k=13$ that the girth of $\D'(k,q)$ is at least $k+4$ if $k$ is even, and $k+5$ if $k$ is odd, analogous to $\D(k,q)$.
+As $\D'(k,q)$ is a sequence of graphs not isomorphic with $\D(k,q)$ in general, we propose to study the following open question: